-We're knocking on the door of berry-picking season and living in The Natural State is really paying off right about now.
+We're officially on the threshold of berry-picking season and living in The Natural State is really paying off right about now.

 We've featured a few of them below, so click here to see the full list and safety tips for the whole bunch.